 Side-by-side testing while simply coasting downhill eliminates most variables, yielding a more accurate comparison.
 Two tests are conducted, with riders switching bikes for an average comparison.

 And for those Technically Inspired to know just a bit more...

 The technical explanations for why this new approach to open-wheeled vehicle drag minimization has resulted in numerous patents can be a challenging study.
 For those few who really feel inspired, please check our website, including the Patent List page, where technical summaries are also listed as a first step toward learning more.
 (Otherwise, please skip down to the supplemental video tests.)

-Since the top of the wheel is actually exposed to more extreme wind speeds — moving forward at up to twice the vehicle speed, plus any additional external headwind speed — greatly exacerbates the drag dissipated thereon.
-And since drag dissipation is actually a highly-sensitive cubic function of wind speed, this makes the much smaller — but much faster-moving — upper wheel surfaces dissipate even more power than the much larger — but much slower-moving — wheel fairing surfaces that are used to shield the upper wheel from headwinds.
+Since the top of the wheel is actually exposed to more extreme wind speeds—moving forward at up to twice the vehicle speed, plus any additional external (ground) headwind speed—greatly exacerbates the drag dissipated thereon.
+And since drag dissipation is actually a highly-sensitive cubic function of wind speed, this makes the much smaller—but much faster-moving—upper wheel surfaces dissipate even more power than the much larger—but much slower-moving—wheel fairing surfaces that are used to shield the upper wheel from headwinds.

 Shielding Nearly Eliminates Critical Upper Wheel Drag on Open-Wheeled Vehicles.